AoyanLiang/AoyanLiang.github.io/_pages/about.md

 👨‍🎓 Currently, I'm part of [Prof. Paulo Branicio's research lab](https://branicio.usc.edu/) at USC, where I am involved in several innovative projects, including:

-- **High Entropy Alloy Films Microstructure Formation:** This project involves a combination of Molecular Dynamics (MD) simulations, Molecular Statics calculations, (both using LAMMPS) and high-throughput experiments.
+- **High Entropy Alloy Films Microstructure Formation:** This project involves a combination of Molecular Dynamics (MD) simulations, Molecular Statics calculations (both using LAMMPS), and high-throughput experiments.
 Our goal is to unravel the composition-structure-property relationships in high entropy alloy films, focusing on those prepared through Physical Vapor Deposition (PVD).

 - **Energy Landscapes for Disordered Materials:** Utilizing the Activation Relaxation Technique (ART), this study aims to explore the energy landscapes of metallic glasses, particularly focusing on how heat treatment influences activation processes.